-Each liturgy lesson contains fun activities or extensions, which are found immediately following the lesson plan pages.
-One is based on creativity and the other on game play.
+This lesson has fun activities or extensions, and they can be found immediately following the lesson plan pages.
+One is based on creativity (mini-book) and the other on playing games (word search).

 Take Home Materials

 Although children may take home all of their lesson sheets and creations, they should also have a tangible reminder of the virtue of temperance.
-The It's a Virtue! printable trading card features specific practical ways that children can be temperate in everyday living.
+The It's a Virtue! printable trading card features practical ways youngsters can be temperate in everyday living.
 The card is called, "How to Practice the Cardinal Virtue of Temperance."

 Theme: Temperance, St. Augustine of Hippo, Christ Stills the Tempest at Sea